Weifang: Kite flying

-Kite flying is a traditional custom among the people in Weifang in spring time.
+Weifang is the birthplace of kites.
+As early as the 1930s, Weifang had held a kite festival.Kite flying is a traditional custom among the people in Weifang in spring time.
 In 1984, the first international kite festival was held in Weifang.
 More than ten thousand kite fans attended the opening ceremony.
 People from eleven countries and regions, including the United States and Canada, took part in the festival, flying kites.
 Since then, Weifang holds the Weifang International Kite Festival each year.
 It is held each April.

 Painting

-Annual Board of Yangjiabu (楊家埠木版年畫), one of the three most famous Chinese folk paintings in history, began from the end of the Ming Dynasty.
-It reached the peak of its development during the Qing Dynasty.
+Annual Board of Yangjiabu (楊家埠木版年畫), one of the three most famous Chinese folk paintings in history, began from the end of the Ming dynasty.
+It reached the peak of its development during the Qing dynasty.
 People usually replace the old Annual Broads with the new ones on the eve of Spring Festival, which is the most important festival in China, in order to give blessings to the family and friends for the following year.
 The subjects of Annual Board of Yangjiabu are various, which include flowers, beauties, landscapes, characters from myths and legends.
 The architecture skills such as concise lines and bright colors reflect the distinctive characteristics of people in Weifang.

 Papercutting

-Papercutting, the art of cutting paper designs, has a long history in the city of Gaomi.
+Papercutting, the art of cutting paper designs, has a long history in the city of Gaomi.Weifang paper-cutting is a UNESCO intangible cultural heritage item.
+Among them, the paper-cutting in the Gaomi area was first used as a faction of Jiaodong paper-cutting and has initially developed a delicate style.
 This widespread handicraft has unique styles, such as strong contrast in color, straight and simple line and exaggerated outline.
 The characters mostly come from the dramatic stories, flowers and birds, as well as some fantastic symbols.